frostburn/hewmp/README.md

 | =M#15   | major-sharp-fifteenth | the major thirteenth is inflected, the augmented fifteenth is not |

 ## <a name="phase"></a> Phase Offset
 To control when the beats of two similarly tuned notes occur use a phase offset defined in degrees.
+You will most likely have to write your own synths to take advantage of this.
 ```
 (1,1Hz&90deg)[5]
 ```